SCCapstone/WorkAnyPlace/Readme.md

 For unit testing we used Jasmine, and for behavioral testing we use selenium IDE.

 ## Running Tests
-In order to run the Unit test, you must access the project directory, WorkAnyPlace/src/tests and run the command line "ng test".
+In order to run the Unit test, you must access the project directory, WorkAnyPlace/src/tests and run the command line "npm test".
 The test will then open the karma browerser to see the results of your tests.

 # Authors
 Janki Patel: janki@email.sc.edu